 Luckily I found a therapist quickly and my fantastic sorceress helped me such a great deal with pointing me in the right directions ever again.
 As she was at the very center of my unwanted and terrible behavior I cannot thank her enough for still being with me.
 I love you. <3

 I am grateful for all the efforts of my warrior princess, supporting and caring for me whenever needed and necessary while fighting her own demons bravely.
 Love you too <3

-My therapist suggested to check childhood pictures with my parents (of which there were surprisingly few) but my attention got caught with this one and several others with a similar wary expression.
+My therapist suggested checking childhood pictures with my parents (of which there were surprisingly few) but my attention got caught with this one and several others with a similar wary expression.